Clifford Ross: Biography

-Ross is a contributing editor for BOMB magazine, editor of the book Abstract Expressionism: Creators and Critics, and is a director and chair emeritus of the Helen Frankenthaler Foundation.
-He was elected to serve as the first chair of the foundation on Frankenthaler's death.
+Ross is a contributing editor for BOMB magazine and edited the book Abstract Expressionism: Creators and Critics (Abrams, 1990).
+He was elected to serve as the first Chair of the Helen Frankenthaler Foundation after her death in 2011, and served as Chair until 2021.
+He remained a board member until 2025, and now serves as Director Emeritus.
 His work has been widely exhibited in galleries and museums in the United States, as well as in Europe, Brazil, and China.

 Works

 Painting and sculpture

 Between 1974 and 1979, Ross's painting and sculpture work was entirely abstract.
 He determined that the only way forward was to find his own way into abstraction with a proper base in realism like the Abstract Expressionists and Color Field artists whom he admired.
 Ross stopped exhibiting for four years, studying figurative painting and sculpture at the National Academy of Design, and then continued on his own.
 By 1987, he was producing paintings that were tied to landscape imagery, but with a high degree of physical materiality and abstraction.
 In order to explore the landscapes that served as inspiration for his painting and sculptural works, Ross often took photographic studies, at times even using them as collaged elements to create imaginary scenes.
 Eventually, Ross's use of photography took over and by the mid-1990s he began to produce his first serious works in the medium.